 - Scala media or the membranous cochlea

 The scala vestibule and scala tympani are filled with perilymph and communicate with each other at the apex of cochlea through an opening called helicotrema.
-Scala vestibule is closed by the foot plate of stapes which separates it from the air-filled middle ear.
-The scala tympani is closed by secondary tympanic membrane; it is also connected with the subarachnoid space through the aqueduct of cochlea.
+Scala vestibule is closed by the footplate of stapes which separates it from the air-filled middle ear.
+The scala tympani is closed by the secondary tympanic membrane; it is also connected with the subarachnoid space through the aqueduct of cochlea.

 Cochlear duct is also called membranous cochlea or the scala media.
 It is a blind coiled tube.
-It appears triangular on cross-section and its three wall are formed by:
+It appears triangular in cross-section and its three walls are formed by:

 - The basilar membrane, which supports the organ of corti